toru-takahashi/embulk-output-zendesk_users/README.md

 # Zendesk Users output plugin for Embulk

+NOTE: I don't proactively maintain this repo.
+I will do when I have time.
+So, feel free to folk if you want.

 Embulk output plugin for Zendesk to update Zendesk User infomation.
 Fro more details, see https://developer.zendesk.com/rest_api/docs/core/users#content

 This plugin's feature is limited, which allows you to update Zendesk User's tags and user_fileds.